 Keith House was built and in 2003 was replaced with Mayer House.

 Halsted House was built in 1963 and renovated in 2007.

 The Chase Learning Center, built-in 1965 on the site of the school’s original pool and extensively renovated in 2014, is the academic heart of Eaglebrook.
 The building currently houses classrooms, the Copley Library, the Bartlett Assembly Area, the Faculty Area, and the Curriculum, Athletics, and Placement offices.

 Eaglebrook’s Golf program began and since 1965 has developed many impressive golfers including current tour professional, Brandon Wu ‘12.

 When Thurston Chase retired, his son Stuart Chase ’47, assistant head at New Canaan Country School in Connecticut, became Eaglebrook’s Head of School.
 Stuart Chase saw the school grow to 175 boarders and 58 day students.
 While he was Head of School, the school bought 500 adjacent acres and added new playing fields, a track, a modern ski area with snowmaking and a chair lift, two new dormitories, a swimming pool, and a hockey rink were all added during his tenure.

 Stuart and Monie Chase implemented the Home Night tradition.
 It is one of the students’ favorite traditions, as they join their advisor for dinner and a relaxing evening of fun and games.

 The Talent Show, a popular Hilly Chase production was started in 1967 and allows students and teachers perform.
 The production presents an evening of comedy, music, dance, and slap-stick performances for the Eaglebrook community.

 A rope tow was built on the Easton Ski Area for skiers.

 The Gibbs Dining Hall was built and quickly became the heart of the school, as three family-style meals are served each day and offers an informal brunch on Sunday.
 The school dining hall honors Howard Gibbs, the man who founded Eaglebrook in 1922.

-Baines House was built in 1970 as a dormitory, but today it is a classroom building for academic support, math, language, and history classes.
-It also houses the Dean of Students, the Travel Office, and the school’s Health Center.
+Baines House was built in 1970 as a dormitory, but today it is home to the Health Center, Technology Office, and classrooms.